 In 2018, we celebrated 15 years of dance.
-We underwent yet another renovation that got us to where we are today with three large, 1400-2000 square foot studios, two large waiting rooms with viewing TVs, a senior student lounge, large receptionist area, washrooms, changerooms and a kitchen.
-In August 2021 we announced yet another exciting milestone for the studio… In fall 2021 we will be moving into an upgraded, beautiful and spacious 14,000 square foot facility that will be home to four studios… a 2000 square foot studio, an 1800 square foot studio and two 1400 square foot studios.
+We underwent yet another renovation that got us to a studio with three large, 1400-2000 square foot studios, two large waiting rooms with viewing TVs, a senior student lounge, large receptionist area, washrooms, changerooms and a kitchen.
+In August 2021 we announced yet another exciting milestone for the studio… In March 2022 we moved into an upgraded, beautiful and spacious 14,000 square foot facility that is home to four studios… a 2000 square foot studio, an 1800 square foot studio and two 1400 square foot studios.
 The facility also includes lobbies, homework room, lockers, several bathrooms, a full kitchen, 75 parking stalls, lovely receptionist area, offices and so much more!
-Watch this video to learn more about our new home.

-As we move into our 18th season, we are now home to over 500 dancers and I feel more energized than I did the day I opened.
+As of 2022 we are now home to over 750 dancers and I feel more energized than I did the day I opened.
 I am motivated to make our studio an even better place for your child to grow up in, as we strive to offer an environment that our students feel safe and nurtured in.